 Bioinformatics vs. Computational Biology

-Bioinformatics refers to the study of large sets of biodata, biological statistics, and results of scientific studies.
-Some examples of bioinformatics studies include the analysis and integration of genetic and genomic data, cheminformatic comparisons of proteins to help improve personalized medicine, and the prediction of protein function from data sequence and structural information.
+Bioinformatics refers to the study of large sets of biodata, biological statistics, and scientific study results.
+Some examples of bioinformatics studies include analyzing and integrating genetic and genomic data, cheminformatic comparisons of proteins to help improve personalized medicine, and predicting protein function from data sequence and structural information.

-Computational biology, by contrast, is concerned with solutions to issues that have been raised by studies in bioinformatics.
-Both disciplines are generally considered facets of the rapidly-expanding fields of data science and biotechnology.
-Computational biology is useful in scientific research, including the examination of how proteins interact with each other through the simulation of protein folding, motion, and interaction.
+Computational biology, by contrast, is concerned with solutions to issues raised by studies in bioinformatics.
+Both disciplines are generally considered facets of the rapidly expanding data science and biotechnology fields.
+Computational biology is useful in scientific research, including examining how proteins interact with each other through the simulation of protein folding, motion, and interaction.

 The respective fields of bioinformatics and computational biology are often integrated with laboratories, research centers, or colleges.
 As both fields rely on the availability and accuracy of datasets, they usually help one another reach their respective project goals.
 While computational biology emphasizes the development of theoretical methods, computational simulations, and mathematical modeling, bioinformatics emphasizes informatics and statistics.